msicraft/ConsumeFood/README.md

 <Plugin Description>

-- Possibility to change FoodLevel and Saturion of food
+- Possibility to change FoodLevel and Saturation of food
-- Set player hunger and saturation with commands
+- Set player foodlevel and saturation with commands

 <command>